Prism: Cost-Efficient Multi-LLM Serving via GPU Memory Ballooning

+\MyPara{\tool.} We developed \tool, a new memory-centric GPU sharing system for multi-LLM serving.
+At its core, \tool implements the concept of memory ballooning for LLMs to enable \emph{demand-aware, cross-model} memory sharing, a capability missing in existing systems but critical for unifying spatial and temporal strategies. \tool ensures that models can promptly expand their memory footprint to meet latency SLOs, while unused memory is efficiently harvested from others to maximize overall cluster utilization.
+The design of \tool addresses two key challenges.

+\MyPara{Challenge 1: How to enable flexible memory ballooning for LLMs?} Today's LLM serving engines (\eg, SGLang and vLLM) are designed for single-model serving and adopt \emph{per-model static} memory allocation.
+While techniques like \codeIn{PagedAttention} manage memory efficiently within a model, they operate at the application level and cannot harvest memory across model boundaries.

+Flexible memory ballooning requires a mechanism to dynamically resize the physical memory footprint of a model at runtime without disrupting its execution. \tool tackles this through a model balloon driver for serving engines (\S\ref{sec:sys}).
+The model balloon driver decouples virtual and physical GPU memory: serving engines reserve a large virtual address space during initialization, but physical memory is allocated and mapped only on demand.
+This design enables transparent, fine-grained memory redistribution at a 2\,MB granularity with millisecond-level overhead, supporting diverse model architectures with zero code change to attention kernels.

+\MyPara{Challenge 2: How to place models and schedule requests to maximize SLO attainment?} While the balloon driver provides the mechanism for elasticity, maximizing SLO attainment requires intelligent policies to decide \emph{when} and \emph{where} memory should be allocated.
+Without proper coordination, contention for shared memory can lead to thrashing and performance degradation. \tool solves this through decoupled model placement and request scheduling.
+First, the fast-changing bursty groups (\S\ref{sec:motivation:model}) require a placement algorithm that can quickly decide where each model should run. \tool tackles this with a global demand-complementary placement algorithm that minimizes the KV pressure ratio (KVPR), balancing model memory demand with GPU capacity (\S\ref{sec:sch-global}).
+Second, volatile request arrivals and diverse SLO targets require estimating each request’s time slack so the memory manager can steer memory toward latency-sensitive tasks. \tool achieves this via a local slack-aware arbitration algorithm, which leverages a GPU-level request queue to prioritize requests based on their slack (\S\ref{sec:sch-gpu}).

 \MyPara{Results.} We implemented \tool on top of SGLang~\cite{sglang@arxiv23}, a widely used LLM serving engine.
-We evaluated \tool comprehensively with two production traces, and with 58 representative LLMs of varying sizes, on GPU clusters with up to 32 H100 GPUs.
-Our results show that \tool achieves up to 3.3$\times$ higher TTFT SLO attainment and $2\times$ higher TPOT SLO attainment given the same amount of GPUs.
+We evaluated \tool comprehensively with two production traces, and with \textbf{58 representative LLMs of varying architectures and sizes, on GPU clusters with up to 32 H100 GPUs. } Our results show that \tool achieves up to 3.3$\times$ higher time-to-first- token (TTFT) SLO attainment and $2\times$ higher time-per-output-token (TPOT) SLO attainment given the same number of GPUs.
 When targeting the same level of SLO attainment, \tool achieves up to over 2$\times$ cost reduction or 3.5$\times$ more requests compared to the state-of-the-art.
-We will release the prototype of \tool to the community.